-Prepaid lease represents amounts paid in advance by the Group for leases of the following:
+Prepaid lease represented amounts paid by the Group for advance leases for the following:

-Leases Remaining lease period Gross land area (mu) 30 June 2017 30 June 2016 Mushroom farmlands N/A 519.5 1,184 Eucalyptus plantations 7 to 8 years 24,282 31,782 Bamboo plantations 7 to 11 years 129,426 129,696
+Leases Remaining lease period Gross land area (mu)

+30 June 2018 30 June 2017

+Mushroom farmlands N/A 519.5

+Eucalyptus plantations 7 to 8 years - 24,282

+Bamboo plantations 7 to 11 years - 129,426

-Arising from the Fire Incident on 30 August 2017 that led to the loss of financial records as described in Note 2(a) to the financial statements, certain adjustments were made to the financial books and records.
-These adjustments were related to prepaid leases amounted to RMB 13,126,000 where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial year ended 30 June 2017.
+Arising from the Fire Incident on 30 August 2017 that led to loss of financial records as described in Note 2(a) to the financial statements, certain adjustments were made to the financial books and records.
+These adjustments were related to prepaid lease amounted to RMB 13,126,000 where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial year ended 30 June 2017.
 Refer Note 24(d) to the financial statements.